 Grandma's easy fudge recipes for Christmas?
 Not only is Grandma's old fashioned fudge candy easy to make, it's wonderfully delicious.
 Imagine having a trayful of soft and creamy chocolate fudge sitting on the coffee table just waiting to be nibbled on.

-Enjoy the old fashioned fudge while playing your family's favorite board game or while watching a Christmas movie on television.
-Get the family involved in making platefuls of homemade fudge this Holiday Season.
+Enjoy this old fashioned fudge while playing your family's favorite board game or while watching a Christmas movie on television.
+Get the family involved in making platefuls of creamy homemade fudge this Holiday Season.

 Mom's Recipe Scrapbooks (1920s)

 Perhaps the favorite Christmas candy of all is fudge, when it's soft and creamy, and sometimes made very interesting with bits of candied fruit and nuts.

-The SECRET to getting a good fudge texture is to allow the candy to cool before you beat it and add the extras — so many people think it should be beaten as soon as it is removed from the fire.
+The SECRET to getting a good fudge texture is to allow the candy to cool before you beat it and add the extras — so many people think it should be beaten as soon as it is removed from the heat.
+Wrong.
+Let it cool.

 2 cups sugar, 2/3 cup rich milk, 2 squares chocolate, 2 tablespoons butter, 1 teaspoon vanilla.
 Grate the chocolate.